-- 1. Gain identity formation as a servant and as a leader. - 2.
+- 1. Gain identity formation as a person and as a minister. - 2.
 Be stimulated toward emotional and spiritual formation through interpersonal relationship with those served, peers, and supervisors. - 3.
 Gain the opportunity to experience Christian community through participation in interpersonal and reflection groups.
-These group experiences serve as models for the student's future ministry.
+These group experiences serve as models for future ministry.